INFORMATION REQUIRED *

 The typical contingency fee percentage is 33% to 40% of the settlement or verdict.
 Most law firms choose 33%, or one-third, of the plaintiff’s award.
 Rather than charging the client upfront or a flat rate for services, the attorney will deduct his or her legal fees directly from the amount won.
 This arrangement makes legal services affordable for everyone.
 You and your lawyer will agree upon the fee arrangement beforehand when you sign a contract to retain the firm.
 The firm should never charge surprise costs or hidden fees.

-There are specific types of accidents that occur most often when large trucks are involved.
+There are specific types of accidents that occur most often when semi trucks are involved.
 The structures of these vehicles tend to crash in certain ways.
-For example, a “jackknife” accident is something that occurs solely with large trucks: The bed of the tractor-trailer swings out sideways, forming a jackknife-type angle with the cab.
+For example, a “jackknife” accident is something that occurs solely with large vehicles: The bed of the tractor-trailer swings out sideways, forming a jackknife-type angle with the cab.
 A driver cannot steer, stop, or control a truck in jackknife position.
 Drivers can prevent this type of crash with proper braking techniques.
 Other common types of truck accidents include:

 The already substantial number of large trucks traveling through the Silver State has resulted in many related crashes every year.
 There were 15 large trucks involved in fatal crashes in Nevada in 2014, out of 405 fatal accidents total, according to the National Highway Traffic Safety Administration (NHTSA).
 The majority (14) of the total number of deaths was other vehicle occupants.
 Nevada saw 27 total accidents involving large trucks in 2015, and increase from 17 the previous year.